 Wet leaves and flowers can be a breeding ground for disease.
 Try to water just the soil around the base of the plants.
 Watering in the morning will allow the plants time to dry out during the day before nighttime temperatures fall.

-Top dressing with a slow release fertilizer helps to provide the bulbs with a regular supply of nutrition.
+Top dressing with a slow release fertilizer helps to provide the bulbs of Asiatic Lilies with a regular supply of nutrition.
 You can also apply a feed such as a general purpose nitrogen based plant food in early spring.

 Alternatively fish emulsion or worm castings can be applied.
 You can also make your own liquid plant food or compost tea at home.
 Regularly applying any of these options will help to enrich the soil and encourage growth.

 When buds begin to appear, apply a high phosphorus plant food.
 Alternatively apply a bone meal based fertilizer.
 This encourages large, long lasting flowers to emerge.

 When fertilizing plants be careful to not exceed the recommended dose.
 Over fertilization can encourage too much foliage to emerge, at the expense of flowers.

 Remove flowers when they begin to fade.
 This prevents the plant from wasting energy producing seeds.
 Instead the plants efforts can be placed into storing energy in the bulb, helping them survive the winter period.

 When the leaves brown and die back you can also cut away the stem.
 Cut dead stems down to the ground in late fall or early spring.

 Use a sharp secateurs or scissors to prune.
 A sharp blade will help you to make clean cuts.
 These are less likely to become diseased.